bartfeenstra/betty/documentation/usage/project/configuration.rst

 ----------
 :sup:`optional`

 The project's author and copyright holder.
-This can be a string or :doc:`multiple translations </usage/configuration/static-translations-localizable>`.
+This can be a string or :py:class:`multiple translations <betty.locale.localizable.static.StaticTranslations>`.

 ``logo``
 --------